Math Intervention Programs and Resources

 What is math intervention?

-Math intervention is structured, targeted instruction provided to students who are struggling to meet grade-level math expectations.
-It goes beyond regular classroom teaching by identifying specific skill gaps and addressing them through evidence-based strategies, smaller group sizes, and more frequent practice.
-Math intervention is used in schools as part of MTSS (Multi-Tiered System of Supports) frameworks at Tier 2 and Tier 3 levels.
+Math intervention is structured, targeted instruction provided to students who are not meeting grade-level math expectations through regular classroom teaching alone.
+It identifies specific skill gaps — such as weak number sense, poor fact fluency, or difficulty with fractions — and addresses them through evidence-based instructional strategies, smaller group sizes, and more frequent practice sessions.
+Math intervention is delivered as part of an MTSS (Multi-Tiered System of Supports) or RTI (Response to Intervention) framework, typically at the Tier 2 or Tier 3 level.

 What is the difference between Tier 1, Tier 2, and Tier 3 math instruction?

-Tier 1 is high-quality core classroom instruction provided to all students.
-Tier 2 adds targeted, small-group support for students who are not meeting benchmarks despite strong Tier 1 teaching — typically 3 to 5 students meeting 2 to 3 times per week.
-Tier 3 is intensive, individualized intervention for students with the most significant math difficulties, often provided daily with frequent progress monitoring.
+Tier 1 is high-quality core classroom instruction delivered to all students.
+It should meet the needs of approximately 80% of students when implemented well.
+Tier 2 adds targeted, small-group support for students who are not meeting benchmarks despite strong Tier 1 teaching — typically groups of 3 to 5 students, meeting 2 to 3 times per week for 20 to 30 minutes.
+Tier 3 is intensive, individualized math intervention for students with the most significant math difficulties, usually provided daily with frequent progress monitoring and data review.

-Math intervention is used from Pre-K through middle school and beyond, but early intervention — particularly in Kindergarten through Grade 3 — is considered most effective.
-Research shows that students who receive targeted support for early numeracy skills are far less likely to experience persistent math difficulties in later grades.
+Math intervention is used from Pre-K through high school, but research consistently shows that early intervention — particularly in Kindergarten through Grade 3 — produces the strongest long-term outcomes.
+Students who receive targeted support for foundational numeracy skills in the primary grades are significantly less likely to experience persistent math difficulties in later grades.
+That said, effective Tier 2 and Tier 3 math intervention programs exist for middle and high school students as well.

 What is CRA instruction in math?